zhu-jz/rodent_code/readme.txt

 to bigbook.wtf.
 This is a precaution allowing to save old book in case that user considers feed files corrupt.

-Calling "feedbook" with a numeric parameter causes Rodent to verify new book moves with a search to the depth supplied by the parameter.
+Calling "feedbook" with a number causes Rodent to verify new book moves with a search to the desired depth.
 It takes insanely long, though.

 Rodent contains small utility reformatting book files from something like: